Velocity Disambiguation for Video Frame Interpolation: Introduction

 {\bf During training, $D_t$ is derived from optical flow ratios computed from ground-truth frames.} {\bf During inference, it is sufficient to provide a uniform map as input}, in the exactly same way as time indexing methods, \ie, $D_t(x,y)=t,\,\forall x,y$.
 However, the semantics of this indexing map have shifted from an uncertain timestep map to a more deterministic motion hint.
 Through distance indexing, we effectively solve the one-to-many time-to-position mapping dilemma, fostering enhanced convergence and interpolation quality.

-Although distance indexing addresses the scalar \emph{speed ambiguity}, the \emph{directional ambiguity} of motion remains a challenge.
-We observed that this directional uncertainty is most pronounced when situated equally far from the two input frames, \ie, halfway between them.
-Drawing inspiration from countless computer vision algorithms that iteratively solve a difficult problem (\eg, optical flow~\cite{teed2020raft} and image generation~\cite{rombach2022high}), we introduce an iterative reference-based estimation strategy.
-This strategy seeks to mitigate directional ambiguity by incrementally estimating distances, beginning with nearby points and advancing to farther ones, such that the uncertainty within each step is minimized and the image quality is further improved.
+\extension{Although distance indexing addresses the scalar \emph{speed ambiguity}, the \emph{directional ambiguity} of motion remains a challenge.
+Empirically we found that, although learning-based video frame interpolation can handle minor directional uncertainty at a small timestep, the ambiguity becomes pronounced at the temporal midway between the two input frames, \ie, t=0.5, as illustrated in \cref{fig:disambiguate}(b).
+Inspired by iterative inference paradigms in optical flow~\cite{teed2020raft} and image generation~\cite{rombach2022high}, we introduce an iterative reference-based estimation strategy.
+Rather than estimating the full motion field at once, our approach decomposes the problem into incremental distance steps.
+By propagating estimates from nearby to farther points, we constrain the search space at each iteration, thereby minimizing directional uncertainty and enhancing synthesis quality.}

 Our approach addresses challenges that are not bound to specific network architectures.
 Indeed, it can be applied as a plug-and-play strategy that requires only modifying the input channels for each model, as demonstrated in \cref{fig:teaser}.
 We conducted extensive experiments on four existing VFI methods to validate the effectiveness of our approach, which produces frames of markedly improved perceptual quality.
 Moreover, instead of using a uniform map, it is also possible to use a spatially-varying 2D map as input to manipulate the motion of objects.
 Paired with state-of-the-art segmentation models such as Segment Anything Model (SAM)~\cite{kirillov2023segment}, this empowers users to freely control the interpolation of any object, \eg, making certain objects backtrack in time.